If you’ve struggled for years to lose weight, you aren’t alone.

 Together,with Flowers Hospital, they maintain the accredited Metabolic and Weight Loss Surgery Center of Excellence — a nationally designated clinic that demonstrates their achievement of building and maintaining a program truly dedicated to excellence.

 - Dr. Scott Robbins established the bariatric surgery program at Flowers Hospital, and was the first in the area to perform the lap-band procedures.
 Most recently he brought the new, No. 1 non-surgical weight-loss balloon to the Wiregrass.
 He implanted the first balloon in the area on February 25, 2016, at Flowers Hospital.
 Dr. Robbins has served on the national council for advancements in bariatric surgery, and is a member of the American Society for Metabolic and Bariatric Surgery (ASMBS) and the Society of American Gastrointestinal Endoscopic Surgeons (SAGES).

-All four surgeons are acknowledged by the Surgical Review Corporation in collaboration with the American Society for Metabolic and Bariatric Surgery as providers who deliver safer, more effective treatments.
 Our weight loss program is comprehensive, and increasingly recognized by leading government and private insurers when making coverage decisions.

 Our Solutions: All minimally invasive, outpatient and safe

 Bariatric and metabolic surgeries have come a long way since the intestinal bypass open surgeries of the 1950s.

 At Wiregrass Surgical, we bring highly skilled surgeons with years of experience together with state-of-the-art equipment to ensure the success of your procedure.
 Your surgeon will help you select the right procedure — and a new life free of the physical and mental effects of obesity.